-The last Haitian migrants departed here Nov.
+The last Haitian migrants departed on Nov.
 1, 1995.
-The last of the Cuban migrants left the base Jan.
+The last of the Cuban migrants left the base on Jan.
 31, 1996.
 Family members were authorized to return in October 1995, marking an end to family separations.
-An immediate effort began to restore base facilities for family use, including reopening the child development center, youth center, two schools and Sunday school.
-Additionally, the revitalization of Boy and Girl Scout Camps and the Guantanamo Bay Youth Activities (a sports program for children) were initiated.
+An immediate effort began to restore base facilities for family use, including reopening the child development center, youth center, two schools, and Sunday school.
+Additionally, the revitalization of Boy and Girl Scout camps and the Guantanamo Bay Youth Activities (a sports program for children) were initiated.

 Since Sea Signal, Guantanamo Bay has retained its migrant operations assistance mission with a migrant population of less than 30.
 The base has also been involved in two contingency migrant operations: Operation Marathon in October 1996, and Present Haven in February 1997.
 Both of these short-fused events involved the interception of Chinese migrants being smuggled into the United States.

 After 52 years of service, Guantanamo's largest tenant command, Fleet Training Group, relocated to Mayport, Florida, in July 1995.
-One month later, the naval base lost another major tenant command when the base's Shore Intermediate Maintenance Activity disestablished after 92 years of service here.
+One month later, the naval base lost another major tenant command when the base's Shore Intermediate Maintenance Activity disestablished after 92 years of service.

 Tenant commands of the station include the U.S. Naval Hospital and Branch Dental Clinic, detachments of the Personnel Support Activity, Naval Atlantic Meteorology and Oceanography Command, Naval Media Center, Naval Communications Station, Department of Defense Dependent Schools, Navy Brig, and Fleet and Industrial Supply Center (FISC), Det GTMO.

 The most recent addition to the base is the Southern Command Joint Task Force-Guantanamo.
-Following the attacks on New York and Washington on September 11, 2001, Joint Task Force-Guantanamo was tasked to stand up the War on Terrorism detainee mission.
+Following the attacks on New York and Washington on Sept.11, 2001, Joint Task Force-Guantanamo was tasked to stand up the War on Terrorism detainee mission.